Earth Day: annual day set aside to inspire awareness and appreciation for the Earth's environment. First celebrated April 22, 1970... more

 Tall Grass Episodes [length 5:22]

 For your adventure – biomes to explore

 The Earth is a very special planet with many places to explore.
 Even if you cannot travel to all of them, we have a way for you to trek through the many different biomes.
 As you visit each unique environment you can spend time learning about some of the plants and animals that live there.
-We have started to add some virtual 360 biomes.
-They are the next best thing to being there and might even get you to plan a trip to exlore them in person.

 For your curiosity - websites to visit.

 EOL - Encyclopedia of Life

 Ecological Footprint -Calculate the impact you are having on the planet and how you can reduce any negative impacts you might be having on Earth.

 Dr. Biology.
 (2010, April 21).
 Earth Day All Year.
 ASU - Ask A Biologist.
 Retrieved April 6, 2020 from https://askabiologist.asu.edu/explore/earth-day-all-year

 Dr. Biology.
 "Earth Day All Year".
 ASU - Ask A Biologist.
 21 April, 2010. https://askabiologist.asu.edu/explore/earth-day-all-year

 Dr. Biology.
 "Earth Day All Year".
 ASU - Ask A Biologist.
 21 Apr 2010.
 ASU - Ask A Biologist, Web.
 6 Apr 2020. https://askabiologist.asu.edu/explore/earth-day-all-year